 Threatened with eviction

 Your landlord could evict you for reasons such as not paying your rent.
 This is called ‘seeking possession’.
 If they are going to evict you, they will first give you a ‘Notice of Seeking Possession’.

 Changes to the law around eviction notice periods

-Landlords must give you more notice than usual before they can evict you from your home.
+In most circumstances, landlords must give you more notice than usual before they can apply to court to evict you from your home.
 This means you will have more time to either resolve any issues (such as pay off rent arrears), or find and move into a suitable new home.

-You have 6 months before your landlord can evict you (unless related to anti-social behaviour).
-If your notice is related to anti-social behaviour you will have 3 months.
+You have 6 months before your landlord can start court proceedings to evict you, unless your notice relates to anti-social behaviour in which case you will have 3 months.

 Notices issued between 27 March and 23 July 2020

-For all cases (such as anti-social behaviour), you have 3 months before your landlord can evict you.
+For all cases (including as anti-social behaviour), you have 3 months before your landlord can start court proceedings to evict you.

 After you get an eviction notice